joshualxndrs/TicTacTime_OOP_FinalProject_JoshuaAlexanderSilalahi_L2BC/README.md

 Total Work-time: 3 Weeks
 <br>
 <br>
 Notes: Pull all the files in order to run the program properly.
 Assets are grouped into neat folders to provide easy access.
 Main Program files are available in the tictactime folder, TicTacTime > app > src > main > java > com > example > tictac time .
 Every project description would be found on the google docs or PDF file.
-Will leave the apk file here soon =).
 <br>
 <br>
 Please fill in this GForms link to review the app, and give feedbacks.
 Your feebacks are valuable and much appreciated. =)